OPS-E2E-PPE/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Core/Import-Module.md

 - **Local**.
 Available only in the current scope.

 By default, when `Import-Module` cmdlet is called from the command prompt, script file, or scriptblock, all the commands are imported into the global session state.
-You can use the **-Scope** parameter with the value of **Local** to import module content into the script or scriptblock scope.
+You can use the `-Scope Local` parameter to import module content into the script or scriptblock scope.

 When invoked from another module, `Import-Module` cmdlet imports the commands in a module, including commands from nested modules, into the caller's session state.
-Specifying `-Scope Global` or `-Global` indicates that this cmdlet imports modules into the global session state so they are available to all commands in the session.
+Specifying `-Scope Global` or `-Global` indicates that this cmdlet imports modules into the global session state so they're available to all commands in the session.

-The **Global** parameter is equivalent to the **Scope** parameter with a value of Global.
+The **Global** parameter is equivalent to the **Scope** parameter with a value of **Global**.

 This parameter was introduced in Windows PowerShell 3.0.